dfinity/examples/rust/x509/README.md

-1) How to create an X.509 certification authority (CA) certificate, where the CA certificate's private key is a threshold signing key, which is never revealed in cleartext, and cannot be revealed due to the properties of the threshold signature protocols on the internet computer.
+1) How to create an X.509 certification authority (CA) certificate, where the CA certificate's private key is a threshold signing key, which is never revealed in cleartext, and cannot be revealed due to the properties of the threshold signature protocols on the Internet Computer.
 This means that only the canister can sign child certificates.
 2) How to create a child certificate from a certificate signing request (CSR) provided by an external party.
 The CSR is generated externally, i.e., with a